-The Subject Co-ordinator will keep a photographic portfolio of designs, drawings, pictures and finished products.
+Class teachers will keep a photographic portfolio of designs, drawings, pictures.
 These can be used for assessment purposes and for monitoring progression through year groups.

-Each key stage will have a progress tracker which is to be completed after every unit taught to show the National Curriculum coverage in each key stage as well as assessing the children individually.
+Each key stage will have a progress tracker which is to be completed after every unit taught.
+This will track the individual progress of pupils.